niftools/pyffi/niftools/contrib/PyFFI/README.txt

-To run the tools in this directory, you need to install a few other python libraries.
+The tools in this directory are part of PyFFI, but you may need to install a few other python libraries.
 The easiest way to do this, is to run the following scripts:

 $ python ez_setup.py